Public Holidays in Côte d’Ivoire 2026 – National, Islamic & Christian Days

 What is National Peace Day in Côte d’Ivoire?

-National Peace Day on November 15 promotes unity, reconciliation, and social cohesion after years of civil unrest.
+National Peace Day on November 15 promotes unity, reconciliation, and social cohesion.

 Conclusion

-Public holidays in Côte d’Ivoire reflect the country’s commitment to faith, peace, and unity.
-From Independence Day to Eid al-Fitr and Christmas, these holidays celebrate diversity and the shared spirit of the Ivorian people.
+Public holidays in Côte d’Ivoire reflect the nation’s devotion to faith, unity, and peace.
+From Independence Day to Eid celebrations and Christmas, these observances strengthen social harmony and national identity.

 Also Explore: Public Holidays in Costa Rica